AColocho/movieproject/README.md

 4. 90% of movies were less than 10 years old.

 **BONUS**
-Top 10 rated movies were mostly kids movies except for Black Panther and Harry Potter: The Deathly Hollow.
+Top 10 rated movies were mostly kids’ movies except for Black Panther and Harry Potter: The Deathly Hollow.

 ## Conclusion
 Movies that performed average or better had similar characteristics.
 Some were more relevant than others, such as a PG-13 rating.
 This makes sense because PG-13 captures a wider audience.
 Many of the top movies were part of a series showing that building loyalty leads to higher revenues in the future.
 Genre can make a difference, but a movie can be classified as multiple genres.
-However, action and adventure did separate from the rest, so it might be worth looking into writting movies in this genre.
-Further research into kids movie will be worth doing.
-Specifically, gathering data how much revenue the movies bring inderectly.
-For exmaple, collectible toys, cereals, and limited edition merchandise.
+However, action and adventure did separate from the rest, so it might be worth looking into writing movies in this genre.
+Further research into kids’ movie will be worth doing.
+Specifically, gathering data how much revenue the movies bring indirectly.
+For example, collectible toys, cereals, and limited-edition merchandise.